AusDTO/dta-website/_posts/2018-03-28-guest-blog-ip-australias-award-winning-search-tool.md

     </figcaption>
 </figure>

 In November 2017, led by our Director General, Patricia Kelly, we stepped on stage to accept an award.
-A motley group —a small team from Australia’s [intellectual property agency](https://www.ipaustralia.gov.au/) and an [Aussie start up](https://trademark.vision/) — had just won the Prime Minister’s silver award for “[excellence in public sector management](https://www.act.ipaa.org.au/pms%20-awards-winners2017)”.
+A motley group — a small team from Australia’s [intellectual property agency](https://www.ipaustralia.gov.au/) and an [Aussie start up](https://trademark.vision/) — had just won the Prime Minister’s silver award for “[excellence in public sector management](https://www.act.ipaa.org.au/pms%20-awards-winners2017)”.

-The award and the [live assessment](https://www.dta.gov.au/standard/assessments/) we’ve passed since was for [Australian Trade Mark Search](https://search.ipaustralia.gov.au/trademarks/search/quick), our online search tool for trade marks which used [Australia’s digital service standard](https://www.dta.gov.au/standard/) as its guide.
+The award and the [live assessment](https://www.dta.gov.au/standard/assessments/) we’ve passed since was for [Australian Trade Mark Search](https://search.ipaustralia.gov.au/trademarks/search/quick), our online search tool for trade marks, which used [Australia’s digital service standard](https://www.dta.gov.au/standard/) as its guide.

 ## Overhauling our trade mark search tool – “Don’t mess it up!”